marcobarilari/layerfMRI-toolbox/README.md

 ![image info](./src/benchmark/disk.png)

-CONCLUSION: It will hit hard on the memory (ram or swap).
-To increase swap memory in Linux chek here xxx.
-Windows and mac should be already configured to ~~steal memory to the HD~~ increase the swap automatically if ram is full.
+CONCLUSION: It will hit hard on the memory (RAM or swap).
+To increase swap memory in Linux check here xxx.
+Windows and Mac should be already configured to ~~steal memory to the HD~~ increase the swap automatically if the RAM is full.

 ### Data input format